Misquoted No More: Securely Extracting F* Programs with IO: Introduction

-\begin{itemize}[leftmargin=13pt,nosep,label=$\blacktriangleright$] \item We introduce {\em relational quotation}, a translation validation technique for quoting shallowly embedded programs in a dependently typed language.
-The idea is to define a typing relation that precisely characterizes the shallowly embedded source language, and to use a metaprogram to construct a typing derivation for a given program by following its structure.
+\needspace{5\baselineskip} \textbf{Contributions:} \begin{itemize}[leftmargin=13pt,nosep,label=$\blacktriangleright$] \item We introduce {\em relational quotation} (\autoref{sec:rel-quote}), a translation validation technique for quoting shallowly embedded programs in a dependently typed language.
+The idea is to define a typing relation that precisely characterizes the shallowly embedded source language~\cite{deeper-shallow-embeddings}, and to use a metaprogram to construct a typing derivation for a given program by following its structure.
 Checking that a derivation is indeed a valid typing derivation for the original program actually happens by type checking the derivation.
-This works because the typing relation uses dependent types to guarantee that a derivation corresponds to a specific shallowly embedded program.
-From a valid derivation, we can always extract the program correctly, since the rest of extraction can be defined as a pure function for syntax generation that is verified once and for all.
-Because the type of the derivation ties it to the original program, we can semantically relate the generated code back to that program. \item We demonstrate this general idea by extracting \iostar{} programs with \seiostar{}.
-For this, we show how to relate a shallowly embedded \iostar{} program with a deeply embedded \lambdaio{} one using two cross-language logical relations~\cite{NeisHKMDV15, Ahmed15}: one that semantically relates the extracted program to the original shallowly embedded source program, and one that does the opposite.
+This works because the typing relation uses dependent types to guarantee that a derivation corresponds to a specific shallowly embedded program. \item Relational quotation lets us structure certifying extraction in a new way that enables {\em minimizing} the reliance on translation validation, confining it to the first of two steps, and {\em verifying} the second once and for all~(\autoref{fig:overview}).
+From a valid typing derivation, the second step generates the corresponding target syntax, which we can semantically relate back to the original program because the dependent type of the derivation ties it to that program. \item We demonstrate this general idea by extracting \iostar{} programs with \seiostar{}.
+For this, we first show how to relate a simply typed, shallowly embedded \iostar{} program with a deeply embedded \lambdaio{} one using two cross-language logical relations~\cite{NeisHKMDV15, Ahmed15}: one that semantically relates the extracted \lambdaio{} program to the original \iostar{} source program, and one that does the opposite (\autoref{sec:relating}).